 CGPA (Cumulative Grade Point Average) - If your transcript does not clearly state your CGPA on a 4.0 or 4.33 scale, then you MUST convert your grades by using one of the following converters:

-If you cannot convert your grades to letter grades, percentage grades or use our CGPA converters, then please consider the following:
+If you cannot convert your grades to letter grades and percentage grades on a 4.0 or 4.33, or use the CGPA converters, then please consider the following options:

-2) Upload a document under Additional Document of your graduate application explaining why you cannot use the CGPA converter, and if the faculty advisor has any questions, they can contact you directly.
+2) Upload a document under Optional or Additional Documents of your graduate application explaining why you cannot use the CGPA converter, and if the faculty advisor has any questions, they can contact you directly.

 3) Please reach out to the specific faculty that you are interested in working with to determine whether your course and research experience is sufficient.